Important: Some of these steps only work on Android 6.0 and up. Learn how to check your Android version.

 - Choose your options:

-- All contacts: Your device is visible to your nearby contacts while your screen is on and unlocked.
+- Everyone: Your device is visible to anyone who is nearby while your screen is on and unlocked.

-- Some contacts: Your device is visible to nearby contacts you choose while your screen is on and unlocked.
+- Contacts: Your device is visible to your nearby contacts while your screen is on and unlocked.
+You can choose to make your device visible to all contacts or select specific contacts.

 - Hidden: Your device is only visible when someone tries to share content and you make your device visible.